-When Under Amour CEO Kevin Plank publicly praised President Trump’s pro-business stance, Golden State Warriors star/Under Amour spokesperson Steph Curry was quick to express concerns that Under Amour might adopt values similar to Trump’s—values that differed from Curry’s.
+When Under Armour CEO Kevin Plank publicly praised President Trump’s pro-business stance, Golden State Warriors star/Under Armour spokesperson Steph Curry was quick to express concerns that Under Armour might adopt values similar to Trump’s—values that differed from Curry’s.
 Other prominent Under Armour spokespeople, ballet dancer Misty Copeland and actor Dwayne "The Rock" Johnson, joined Curry.
 Eventually Plank walked back his comments to Curry’s satisfaction.

 Research links low job satisfaction for PR pros with ethical conflict at work and distrust in leadership.
 Would you jump ship if you realized your company’s core values don’t align well with your own?
 Curry, in an interview with ESPN, said he would.
 While most of us lack Curry’s financial security, we can take solace in business trends indicating that values increasingly drive business decisions and serve the bottom line.
 For example, CSR programs are important to consumers who want to feel good about brands.
 And young professionals in particular expect to find a sense of purpose and happiness at work.

 Here are a few ways to examine your professional identity and increase your satisfaction at work:

 1. Know who you are.
 If you haven’t already, reflect on the personal and professional standards that are most important to you.
 Do your core values center around hard-working traits such as efficiency, accuracy and quality?
 Or are you more invested in expressing interpersonal qualities such as honesty, respect and leadership?
 What matters most to you?